Muuuchem/SeqEditor/README.md

 2.)
 Demo button so users don't have to copy and paste XML

 Known Issues To Fix:

 1.)
-Issue with changing annotation chain with bonds especially in complexly bonded sequences

-2.)
 Notes for bonds seem to be filling with second seq